mlenser/mark-05-05-2021/QUESTIONS.md

   - Code dependencies: See below.
 - Cross-site request forgery (CSRF) is when a user is tricked to submit a malicious request by a third party.
 Prevention:
   - Generate a CSRF token for each user and expect that token for any requests.
 This prevents other sites from pretending to be like our site as they wouldn’t have this token
-  - Not having URLs for specific actions in URLs.
+  - Not having URLs for specific actions in URLs such as `?change_password&new_password=111`.
 This prevents seemingly innocent looking links in emails that cause an action to be taken that the user didn’t want to cause.
 - Security vulnerabilities in code dependencies.
 Solve by updating dependencies regularly to ensure your application receives the latest security fixes.
 If it isn’t fixed then you can open an issue with the developers who made the dependency.
 Worst case you can replace/remove the dependency.
 - Code dependencies could have malicious code.
 Solve by auditing code dependencies.
-- DDOS attacks can occur when someone has many users hit your site at the same time in an attempt to overwhelm your server, causing the site to be unavailable.
+- DDOS attacks can occur when many users hit your site at the same time in an attempt to overwhelm your server, causing the site to be unavailable.
 Static can help with the client here, but there are always limits.
 Recaptcha can help with any forms or other interactions.
 We can use some services like Cloudflare if this occurs regularly.

 ## 6. How would you improve the Kraken API that you just used?